-North Korea has returned remains of US war dead, says White House
+North Korea returns remains of US war dead

 -

-North Korea has returned remains of US war dead, says White House
+North Korea returns remains of US war dead

 North Korea has returned the remains of what are believed to be US servicemen killed during the Korean War, the White House said.